flyntwp/flynt/docs/getting-started/modify-data.md

 }
 ```

 To combine our text with the date, we will now need to make use of the `modifyComponentData` filter.

-This is the last entry point where it is possible to modify the data of a particular component.
+**This is the last entry point where it is possible to modify the data of a particular component.**

 Since it is component specific, we place this filter into the `functions.php` file of a component.

-<p class="source-note source-note--info">This file follows the original Wordpress <code>functions.php</code> concept, only re-organised to match Flynt's modular structure. <a href="https://codex.wordpress.org/Functions_File_Explained" target="_blank">Read more here</a></p>
+<p class="source-note source-note--info">This file follows the original Wordpress <code>functions.php</code> functionality, only re-organised to match Flynt's modular structure. <a href="https://codex.wordpress.org/Functions_File_Explained" target="_blank">Read more here</a></p>

-Returning to our task - open the backend interface for your page and add the following content to the "Posts Per Page Text" field and hit update:
+Open the backend interface for your page and add the following content to the "Posts Per Page Text" field and hit update:

 **"Showing $postsPerPage posts."**

-Now we'll take the value and replace the "$postsPerPage" string with the `postsPerPage` data we passed through our data filter.
+Now we'll take the value and replace the `$postsPerPage` string with the `postsPerPage` data we passed through our data filter.

-First create `Components/PostSlider/functions.php` and add the code below:
+First create `Components/PostSlider/functions.php` and add the below:

 ```php
   <?php